 Myth 10: Drinking a lot of water keeps your skin from drying out

-Those are my top 10 beauty myths.
-I only chose my favourite 10 but I can assure you there are plenty more.
+These are my top 10 beauty myths.
+I only chose these 10 but I can assure you there are plenty more.
 Do you have a favourite myth?
 If so, I’d love to hear in the comments below.

-I hope this article has helped you gain a better understanding of these popular myths.
+I hope this article has helped you gain a better understanding about popular myths.
 I’d love to hear your thoughts and comments below!